 By: Takayla Gadberry, sports information assistant

-The women are back in action on Saturday, Dec.
-7, when they travel to Franklin College for a matchup against the Grizzlies.
-Tip-off is slated for 2 p.m. with the men's game to follow at 4 p.m.
+The women are back in action on Saturday, Jan.
+11, when they travel to Hanover College.
+Tip-off is slated for 4 p.m. following the men's contest with the Panthers at 2 p.m.
 Go Beavers!